DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

   new-international-funding:
     text: |-
       If you're a non-UK citizen interested in teaching languages or physics in England, you could be eligible for an <a href="/non-uk-teachers/teach-in-england-if-you-trained-overseas#get-an-international-relocation-payment-irp-worth-10000">international relocation payment worth £10,000</a>.
+  express-interest:
+    text: |-
+    To express your interest in applying for the international relocation payment,email us at IRP.ExpressInterest@education.gov.uk.
+    color: grey
 keywords:
   - International
   - Overseas